Fibre bundle framework for unitary quantum fault tolerance: Quantum information preliminaries: quantum fault tolerance

 As a QECC resilient against the $(s,t)$-geometrically local error model, we use Kitaev's toric code \cite{Kitaev1}, which we define explicitly in Section \ref{sec:toric}.
 The standard toric code is defined for a qubit system on a torus, geometrically arranged so that the qubits sit on the edges of a square lattice with unit lattice spacing.
 If the underlying lattice on the torus has period $L$, the code then has distance $L$, that is, it is robust against the $s$-qubit storage errors, as defined in Section \ref{sec:squdit_errors}, with weight $s < \flatquotient{L}{2}$.
-On the other hand, since the toric code is sensitive to the local and toroidal geometry, it is also a natural candidate for providing protection against geometrically local errors.
+On the other hand, since the toric code is sensitive to the local and toroidal geometry, it is also a natural candidate for providing protection against geometrically local errors, and the code distance by itself is not a good measure of the error correction power of the toric code.
 We expect the toric code to ``do better'' when we consider a more restricted class of errors.
 Indeed, this is what happens.
-If we consider only the storage errors, i.e. in a quantum memory setting, a toric code of size $L$ is robust against the $(s,t)$-geometrically local error model for $st < \flatquotient{L}{2}$, effectively increasing the maximum allowed number of error locations from $\lfloor \flatquotient{(L-1)}{2} \rfloor$ to about $\flatquotient{s \pi t^2}{4} = (\flatquotient{\pi t}{4}) \lfloor \flatquotient{(L-1)}{2} \rfloor$ by taking advantage of the geometric locality of the errors, especially effective when $t$ is large.
-Note that if we set $s = \lfloor \flatquotient{(L-1)}{2} \rfloor$ and $t=1$, we see that all the $s$-qubit storage errors with $s < \flatquotient{L}{2}$ are included as a set of special cases of the $(s,t)$-geometrically local error model with $st < \flatquotient{L}{2}$.
+If we consider only the storage errors, i.e. in a quantum memory setting, a toric code of size $L$ is robust against the $(s,t)$-geometrically local error model for $st < \flatquotient{L}{2}$, effectively increasing the maximum allowed number of error locations from $\lfloor \flatquotient{(L-1)}{2} \rfloor$ to about $\flatquotient{s \pi t^2}{4} = (\flatquotient{\pi t}{4}) \lfloor \flatquotient{(L-1)}{2} \rfloor$ by taking advantage of the geometric clustering of the errors, especially effective when $t$ is large.
+Also note that the $s$-qubit error model is the same as the $(s,1)$-geometrically local error model.
+Hence, robustness against $(s,t)$-geometrically local error models for $st < \flatquotient{L}{2}$ is a strictly stronger statement than robustness against $s$-qubit error models for $s < \flatquotient{L}{2}$.